This section discusses the photographic aspects of the "Diarama" website and eBook as well as photography in general

 A scan of a beautiful, 100 year old glass plate negative of Lumford Cottages, Bakewell that is in my photographic archive

-Some of the more recent photographs are high quality digital images taken on my FujiFilm Finepix E550, FujiFilm Finepix S9600, Leica D-Lux 3 and Panasonic Lumix DMC-TZ6 cameras.
-A few images were "frame grabbed" from my digital camcorder or taken on my and mobile phone have found their way in as well (such is the march of technology)!
-The technical quality and subtlety of some of the images cannot be appreciated when reproduced here, even when using modern digital scanning and printing techniques.
+Some of the more recent photographs are high quality digital images taken on my FujiFilm Finepix E550, FujiFilm Finepix S9600, Panasonic Lumix DMC-TZ6 (possessing a Leica lens) and Leica D-Lux 3 cameras.
+A few images which were "frame grabbed" from my digital camcorder or taken on my mobile phone have found their way in as well (such is the march of technology)!
+The technical quality and subtlety of some of the images cannot be appreciated when reproduced here due to them having to be resized for the Internet.

 Click here to return to Contents